PecanProject/pecan/DEV-INTRO.md

 ## Developing in Docker

+The use of Docker in PEcAn is described in detail in the [PEcAn documentation](https://pecanproject.github.io/pecan-documentation/master/docker-index.html).
+This is intended as a quick start.

 ### Installing Docker

-To install Docker and docker-compose, see the docker documentation for installing
+To install Docker and docker-compose, see the docker documentation:
 - Docker Desktop in [Mac OSX](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/)
 - Docker (e.g. [Ubuntu](https://docs.docker.com/compose/install/)) and [docker-compose](https://docs.docker.com/compose/install/) on your linux operating system.